hrissan/dtls/README.md

 So we have only 2 simple queues for short (50ms) and long (1s) timers, each sorted by expiration time simply because of the push order.

-When we set 5-second timer, we'd set timeout deadline to +5s, but add it to 1s queue.
+When we set 5-second timer, we'd set timer deadline to +5s, but add it to the 1s queue.

+Goroutine will wake up and examine timers at the head of both queues.
-After expiration, if we reached deadline, we fire timer, but if we did not, we add to the queue again, until deadline is reached.
+If the timer reached deadline, it fires timer, otherwise adds to the queue again, until deadline is reached.

+Then goroutine will select how long it should sleep, set timer and wait on both timer and wake-up struct{} channel.

+If timer is added with deadline less than sleep deadline, wake-up channel is signalled.

 Each connection can be added to both queues, but only once to each one.